 Corporate Social Responsibility in a Globalised World

-The 5th HSBA Summer School on CSR Management – Corporate Social Responsibility in a Globalised World from 02 to 13 July 2018 offers you a unique chance to discuss current issues and future trends in the field of business ethics with your peers from around the world as well as with high profile lecturers, key note speakers and business representatives.
-You will develop theoretical and analytical skills related to business ethics and CSR and you will get the chance to build a personal network of young talents and leading experts in this field.
+The 5th HSBA Summer School on CSR Management – Corporate Social Responsibility in a Globalised World from 02 to 13 July 2018 is designed to train you in the fields of business ethics, sustainability and Corporate Social Responsibility (CSR) and to stimulate a discourse about current and future goals, challenges and most importantly about the social and economic opportunities that correspond with responsible and sustainable business conduct.
+It offers a unique chance to discuss current issues, future trends and new business models with your peers from around the world as well as with high profile lecturers, key note speakers and business representatives.

 Academic lecturers confirmed so far: